MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.68	(2022/08/19)
+  - Add: Logs are now showing an overview (running, waiting, failed)
+  - Add: Running a task on more than 50 selected hosts is now processed as a batch.
+That prevents the web GUI from slowing down.
 - 1.0.1.67	(2022/08/17)
   - Add: Schedules for autoscaling and script schedules can now have a start and/or end date (click on "Show advanced time and date settings").
 An empty value disables the start/end date.
 - 1.0.1.66	(2022/08/01)